RedisLabs/redislabs-docs/content/rs/references/client_references/client_php.md

 ## Install Predis

-See the [How to install and use Predis](https://github.com/nrk/predis#how-to-install-and-use-predis) section of Predis' README file for installation instructions.
+See the [How to install and use Predis](https://github.com/nrk/predis#how-to-install-and-use-predis) section of the Predis client's README file for installation instructions.

 The recommended method to install Predis is to use [Composer](https://getcomposer.org/) and install it from [Packagist](https://packagist.org/packages/predis/predis) or the dedicated [PEAR channel](http://pear.nrk.io/).